Previous dayMarch 29, 2026Next day

 16.4 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.5 earthquake 81 km SSE of Adak, Alaska at 22:03 UTC on March 29, 2026.
-This was a shallow crustal earthquake, focused at 16.4 km depth.
-Geolocation places the event at 51.173°N, -176.290°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 2.5 event was detected 81 km SSE of Adak, Alaska on March 29, 2026, with origin time 22:03 UTC.
+The hypocenter lay at 16.4 km, placing this in the shallow crustal category.
+Coordinates: 51.173°, -176.290°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-29